Skip to content

 How to apply

-1. You must submit your access arrangement application as soon as possible after your assessment booking, and no later than ten working days before the assessment date.
+1. You must submit your access arrangement application as soon as possible after your assessment booking, and no later than 15 working days before the assessment date.
 If you have booked more than one assessment you will need to submit an Access Arrangement application for each assessment you have booked.

 2. Apply for your Access Arrangement via our online form.
 A member of your support network can apply on your behalf.
 Provide as much information as possible regarding your circumstances and what arrangements you are applying for.
 If applying for a reasonable adjustment you will need to include supporting evidence with your application at this point.
 You will also need to tell us: